MICA-MNI/ENIGMA/docs/pages/06.hubs/index.rst

 Cortical hubs
 ------------------------------------------
-Using the :ref:`HCP connectivity data <hcp_connectivity>`, we can then compute weighted (optimal for unthresholded connectivity matrices) degree centrality to identify structural and functional hub regions.
+Normative structural and functional connectomes hold valuable information for relating macroscopic brain network organization to patterns of disease-related atrophy.
+Using the :ref:`HCP connectivity data <hcp_connectivity>`, we can first compute weighted (optimal for unthresholded connectivity matrices) degree centrality to identify structural and functional hub regions (*i.e.*, brain regions with many connections).
 This is done by simply computing the sum of all weighted cortico-cortical connections for every region.
-Higher degree centrality denotes increased hubness (*i.e.*, node with many connections).
+Higher degree centrality denotes increased hubness.

 .. parsed-literal::